hathibelagal-dev/MyKanji/README.md

 # MyKanji

-An interactive, pastel-themed web app to help you practice and memorize basic Japanese kanji using multiple-choice questions, sound effects, and cat animations.
+An interactive, pastel-themed Android app to help you practice and memorize basic Japanese kanji using multiple-choice questions, sound effects, and cat animations.

 ## 🎮 Features